X. Les Comédiens comiques

 Edmond de Goncourt was the first to include this print and its pendant in his catalogue raisonné of Watteau’s oeuvre.
 He accepted the rather trite title engraved below, which is still employed today.

 Both of Janinet’s prints are captioned, “Watteau pinx.” but this claim does not inspire confidence.
 The two works have the same compositional formula: an upright vertical, with the figures pressed into the immediate foreground and occupying only the bottom half of the print.
 Dominating both works is, at the side, a statue posed on a high pedestal.
 The vertical format and the elevated statue are elements that do not figure in Watteau’s fêtes galantes but they do appear in those of his followers.
 What were Janinet’s models?
 Were they actual but falsely attributed paintings, executed c.
 1720-40, or were they more recent design?
 The latter seems more probable.
-The figures seem more aligned with the age and aesthetic of Jean Frédéric Schall and Fragonard, rather than the age of Watteau.
+The figures are more aligned with the age and aesthetic of Jean Frédéric Schall and Fragonard, rather than the age of Watteau.
+And, indeed, one is dated 1774.

 When Dacier, Vuaflart, and Hérold published these prints they noted that the attribution to Watteau “paraît sujette à caution.”
 Likewise, Adhémar listed these compositions among doubtful attributions, and Macchia and Montagni also included them in a supplementary section devoted to doubtful works.
 The attribution to Watteau is more than dubious, it is spurious.